 School Newspaper

-Will the magazine only be made available to students, or to the general public as well?
+- Will the magazine only be made available to students, or to the general public as well?

-Will club members be able to participate in workshops or can any student pop in?
+- Will club members be able to participate in workshops, or can any student pop in?

-Will members have free reign to choose which stories and poems they write or will they be assigned weekly prompts?
+- Will members have free reign to choose which stories and poems they write, or will they be assigned weekly prompts?

-Will the club offer lessons on the craft of creative writing in addition to workshops?
+- Will the club offer lessons on the craft of creative writing in addition to workshops?

-Intern in Publishing and Writing
+Intern in Writing and Publishing

 Publishing